cmu-db/peloton/src/postgres/README.md

     All derived nodes struct in `parsenodes.h` are redefined using C++ inheritance.

-3. Resolve error for missing operator= for volatile cases
+3. Resolve error for missing operator=

     Define `operator=` manually for the cases where volatile qualifier is used.
-C++ does not generate for such case by default.
+C++ does not generate assignment operator for such cases by default.
 Deails of the cases are as follows:

     * `RelFileNode` at `include/storage/relfilnode.h`
     * `QueuePosition` at `backend/commands/async.cpp`
     * `BufferTag` at `include/storage/buf_internals.h`

-4. Resolve implicitly deleted default constructor
+4. Resolve error for implicitly deleted default constructor

-    This union's default constructor is implictly deleted if one of its member has non-trivial constructor.
-The work around is to define mannually.
+    `union`'s default constructor is implictly deleted if one of its member has non-trivial constructor.
+The work around is to define the constructor mannually.
     Details of the cases are as follows:

     * `SharedInvalidationMessage` ar `include/storage/sinval.h`

-5. Resolve missing `operator++`
+5. Resolve error for missing `operator++`

     The work around is to use `operator+`, instead of `operator++`.
 We changed all the occurrances of `forkNum++` to `forkNum = forkNum + 1`

-6. Resolve missing namespace for inner enum
+6. Resolve error for missing namespace for inner enum

     Member enums have to be resolved by specifying class name.
 Details of the cases are as follows:

     * `JsonbValue`

-7. Avoid redefinition
+7. Avoid redefinition for static array

-    Forward declaration for static const variables does not work in C++.
+    Forward declaration for static array would be recognized as redefinition in C++.
     The work around is to add an anonymous namespace for them.
 The details of the the cases are as follows:

     * `pg_crc32c_table` at `port/pg_crc32c_sb8.cpp`